isomerpages/moe-bedokgreenpri/_about-us/General Information/General Information.md

 -----------------

 ##### Absence From School
-Students who are absent from school must present a medical certificate from a qualified doctor or a letter from the parent stating reasons for their absence.
-The school must be informed if the child urgently needs to be away for a long period of time.
+Students who are absent from school must present a medical certificate from a qualified doctor or a letter from the parent stating reasons for their absence.&nbsp;The school must be informed if the child urgently needs to be away for a long period of time.

 ##### Visitors to the School

-All visitors to the school must report at the school general office and inform the school clerk the purpose of their visit.
+All visitors to the school must report at the&nbsp;school general office and inform the school clerk the purpose of their visit.
 They must show their Identification Card and in return get a "Visitor's Pass" from the clerk, before proceeding to other parts of the school premises.

 ##### Leaving School Early
-If a student is feeling unwell, he/she must inform both the teacher and the parents/guardian.
-An ill child must be picked up by a parent/guardian, the school will not allow him/her to return home unescorted.
+If a student is feeling unwell, he/she must inform both the teacher and the parents/guardian.&nbsp;An ill child must be picked up by a parent/guardian, the school will not allow him/her to return home unescorted.
 The parents/guardian must sign the "Early Departure Register" placed in the office.
 Parents/Guardians have to produce their Identification Card for verification reasons.

 ##### Dismissal